syncfusion-content/fileformat-docs/File-Formats/Presentation/create-edit-connectors-in-powerpoint-slides-cs-vb-net.md

 {% tabs %}
 {% highlight c# %}

-//Open an existing PowerPoint file

-using (IPresentation pptxDoc = Presentation.Open("Sample.pptx"))
+//Open an existing PowerPoint file using (IPresentation pptxDoc = Presentation.Open("Sample.pptx")) {

-{

    //Get the first slide of a PowerPoint file
    ISlide slide = pptxDoc.Slides[0];

    //Get the connector from a slide
    IConnector connector = slide.Shapes[2] as IConnector;

-   //Set the begin cap for the connector

-   connector.LineFormat.BeginArrowheadStyle = ArrowheadStyle.ArrowOpen;
+   //Set the begin cap for the connector connector.LineFormat.BeginArrowheadStyle = ArrowheadStyle.ArrowOpen;

-   //Set the line format for the connector

-   connector.LineFormat.DashStyle = LineDashStyle.DashDotDot;
+   //Set the line format for the connector connector.LineFormat.DashStyle = LineDashStyle.DashDotDot;

-   //Disconnect the end connection of the connector if end point get connected

-   if (connector.EndConnectedShape != null)
+   //Disconnect the end connection of the connector if end point get connected if (connector.EndConnectedShape != null)
       connector.EndDisconnect();

    //Insert a triangle shape into slide
    IShape triangle = slide.Shapes.AddShape(AutoShapeType.IsoscelesTriangle, 600, 500, 150, 150);

-   //Declare the end connection site index

-   int connectionSiteIndex = 4;
+   //Declare the end connection site index int connectionSiteIndex = 4;

-   //Reconnect the end point of connector with triangle shape if its connection site count is greater than 4

-   if (connectionSiteIndex < triangle.ConnectionSiteCount)
+   //Reconnect the end point of connector with triangle shape if its connection site count is greater than 4 if (connectionSiteIndex < triangle.ConnectionSiteCount)
       connector.EndConnect(triangle, connectionSiteIndex);

     //Save the PowerPoint file
     pptxDoc.Save("Connector.pptx");
 }
 {% endhighlight %}
 {% highlight vb.net %}

-' Open an existing PowerPoint file.
+'Open an existing PowerPoint file
 Using pptxDoc As IPresentation = Presentation.Open("Sample.pptx")
    'Get the first slide of a PowerPoint file
    Dim slide As ISlide = pptxDoc.Slides(2)
    'Get the connector from a slide

-   Dim connector As IConnector = CType(slide.Shapes(2), IConnector)

-   'Set the beginning cap for the connector

-   connector.LineFormat.BeginArrowheadStyle = ArrowheadStyle.ArrowOpen

-   'Set the line format for the connector

-   connector.LineFormat.DashStyle = LineDashStyle.DashDotDot

-   'Disconnect the end connection of the connector if end point get connected

-   If (Not (connector.EndConnectedShape) Is Nothing) Then
+   Dim connector As IConnector = CType(slide.Shapes(2), IConnector) 'Set the beginning cap for the connector connector.LineFormat.BeginArrowheadStyle = ArrowheadStyle.ArrowOpen 'Set the line format for the connector connector.LineFormat.DashStyle = LineDashStyle.DashDotDot 'Disconnect the end connection of the connector if end point get connected If (Not (connector.EndConnectedShape) Is Nothing) Then
       connector.EndDisconnect()
    End If
    'Insert a triangle shape into slide
    Dim triangle As IShape = slide.Shapes.AddShape(AutoShapeType.IsoscelesTriangle, 600, 500, 150, 150)
    'Declare the end connection site index
    Dim connectionSiteIndex As Integer = 4

-   'Reconnect the end point of connector with triangle shape if its connection site count is greater than 4

-   If (connectionSiteIndex < triangle.ConnectionSiteCount) Then
+   'Reconnect the end point of connector with triangle shape if its connection site count is greater than 4 If (connectionSiteIndex < triangle.ConnectionSiteCount) Then
       connector.EndConnect(triangle, connectionSiteIndex)
    End If
    'Save the PowerPoint file
    pptxDoc.Save("Connector.pptx")
 End Using
 {% endhighlight %}

 {% highlight UWP %}
 //Instantiates the File Picker
 FileOpenPicker openPicker = new FileOpenPicker();
 openPicker.SuggestedStartLocation = PickerLocationId.Desktop;
 openPicker.FileTypeFilter.Add(".pptx");
 //Creates a storage file from FileOpenPicker StorageFile inputStorageFile = await openPicker.PickSingleFileAsync();

 //Loads or open an PowerPoint Presentation using (IPresentation pptxDoc= await Presentation.OpenAsync(inputStorageFile)) {
 	//Get the first slide of a PowerPoint file
 	ISlide slide = pptxDoc.Slides[0];
     //Get the connector from a slide
     IConnector connector = slide.Shapes[2] as IConnector;
     //Set the begin cap for the connector connector.LineFormat.BeginArrowheadStyle = ArrowheadStyle.ArrowOpen;
     //Set the line format for the connector connector.LineFormat.DashStyle = LineDashStyle.DashDotDot;

     //Disconnect the end connection of the connector if end point get connected if (connector.EndConnectedShape != null)
         connector.EndDisconnect();
     //Insert a triangle shape into slide
     IShape triangle = slide.Shapes.AddShape(AutoShapeType.IsoscelesTriangle, 600, 500, 150, 150);
     //Declare the end connection site index
     int connectionSiteIndex = 4;
     //Reconnect the end point of connector with triangle shape if its connection site count is greater than 4 if (connectionSiteIndex < triangle.ConnectionSiteCount)
         connector.EndConnect(triangle, connectionSiteIndex);